Funding for Current Students

 These funds are available to students from the sponsoring department/program.
 If you are a student in the Exercise Science, Environmental and Occupational Health or Epidemiology and Biostatistics Department, please check your department's "student resources" section for full information about department-specific funding such as assistantships or funds to attend conferences.

-All applicants to the Milken Institute School of Public Health (Milken Institute School of Public Health) Master of Science in Exercise Science (MSES) are invited to apply.
-However, assistantship offers may be accepted only by applicants who are admitted to the Milken Institute School of Public Health MSES department.
+All incoming and current students of the Milken Institute School of Public Health are invited to apply.
+However, these assistantships do require a formal educational background in exercise science to be eligible.
 Please view the Department of Exercise Science web page of student resources for more information.

 Epidemiology and Biostatistics Assistantships, Research Funding, and Student Employment Opportunities